By the time my dystopian future novel went to print, much of that future had become the present.

 If the U.S. and China think they can grow at each other’s expense, they’re snookering themselves.

-IPS Global Economy and Foreign Policy In Focus projects co-sponsor this a shocking exposé of how pharmaceutical companies use patent law to keep profits unconscionably high even at the expense of peoples’ lives.
+IPS’ Global Economy and Foreign Policy In Focus projects co-sponsor this a shocking exposé of how pharmaceutical companies use patent law to keep profits unconscionably high even at the expense of peoples’ lives.

-A forum examining 20 years of the North American Free Trade Agreement.
+Join IPS Global Economy project and co-sponsors for a forum examining 20 years of the North American Free Trade Agreement.